How To Use AI To Become a Better Writer

 AI writing assistants can also give you feedback on your writing quality, readability, search engine optimization (SEO), and more.
 Purpose-specific tools can be helpful here.
 If you write a lot of SEO content, you may find that a tool like Clearscope or Surfer (which integrates with Jasper) gives you the most detailed feedback.

-If you're seeking more general edits and feedback related to your writing style, you could use an AI chat program.
+If you're looking for more general edits and feedback related to your writing style, you could use an AI chat program.
 Some, like ChatGPT, can even read your work aloud to you so you can hear how it sounds.

 Good AI output means there’s a human in the mix